Visiting the Irish amber fisherman from Binz

 Amber is also called the "gold of the Baltic Sea".
-That was reason enough for us, us during our stay in Binz to deal with this stone in more detail.
-And so we set out, the Irish amber fisherman in Binz In Mecklenburg-Vorpommern to visit.
+That was reason enough for us, us during our stay in Binz to take a closer look at this stone.
+And so we set out to visit the Irish amber fisherman in Binz Mecklenburg-Vorpommern to visit.
 Finbarr Corrigan came to the often early on Baltic Sea coast, since his brother lived on the island of Hiddensee.
 There he first became acquainted with the stones from which the Baltic Sea waves bring new finds ashore year after year.

-Finbarr tried his hand at finding the stones during one of his visits and immediately found a taste for them.
-From then on he regularly spent his holidays on the Baltic coast until one day he decided not to return to Great Britain.
+During one of his stays, Finbarr tried to look for the stones and immediately developed a taste for them.
+From then on he regularly vacationed on the Baltic coast until one day he decided not to return to Great Britain.
 He sold his restaurant and settled on Hiddensee.
-There he met his wife and moved with her back to her hometown of Binz, where he now runs an amber shop together with his family, which now has an adult daughter.
+There he met his wife and moved with her back to her hometown of Binz, where he now runs an amber business together with his family, which now includes an adult daughter.

-That Finbarr Corrigan is a creative man shows up before we see his shop and his workshop.
-On the steps in front of the house are the most amazing tricks, and for most plays at least a piece of amber a role.
-Quirky woods are combined with the glowing warm-gold stone, but metals or mirrors also provide attractive connections with the stones that Finbarr has usually collected himself.
+That Finbarr Corrigan is a creative man is evident even before we see his shop and workshop.
+There are the most amazing art pieces on the steps in front of the house, and in most of them at least a piece of amber plays a role.
+Bizarre woods are combined with the stone that shines in warm gold, but metals and mirrors also offer attractive connections with the stones, most of which Finbarr collected himself.

 Do you want a cup of tea?